 Your Site Isn’t Mobile-Friendly

 OK – this is also a big one for technical SEO.
 Google recently announced its mobile-first indexing of the web and pages that are mobile-friendly will be indexed before the desktop versions.

 Penalizing?
-What do you mean penalizing?
-It means you start losing massive ground in search results and stop being a relevant search result simply because your site isn’t mobile friendly.
+What do you mean by penalizing?
+It means you start losing massive ground in search results and stop being a relevant search result simply because your site isn’t mobile-friendly.
 This is a big deal for technical SEO.

 Mobile Web Browsing Is Surpassing Desktop Browsing